abseil/abseil.github.io/about/compatibility.md

   refactoring that changes template parameters, default parameters, or namespaces will be a breaking change in the face of forward-declarations.
-* **Do not depend on Argument-Dependent Lookup (ADL) when calling Abseil APIs.** Even if it happens to build, calling `StrCat(foo, bar);` with two
+* **Avoid unnecessary dependency on Argument-Dependent Lookup (ADL) when calling Abseil APIs.** Some APIs are designed to work via ADL (e.g. `operator<<` for iostreams, unqualified `swap` in generic code, etc.) For most APIs, however, ADL is not part of the design.
+  Calling functions from namespace `absl` via ADL, unless that is explicitly intended as part of the design, should be avoided.
-  `absl::string_view` params is a bad idea &mdash; when building C++17 mode, the associated namespace will no longer be `absl` and will instead be `std` and your code will break.
-More generally: just don't do it, we may need to shift things around internally, please don't depend on namespace details.
+  This is especially true for any function that accepts a pre-adopted type like `absl::string_view`: when the type changes to utilize the `std` version, its associated namespace will change and ADL will fail, resulting in build breaks.
+More generally: just don't do it, we may need to shift things around internally, so please don't depend on namespace details.
 * **Do not depend upon internal details.** This should go without
   saying: if something is in a namespace or filename/path that includes the word "internal", you are not allowed to depend upon it.